Minnesota Vikings Free Agency Tracker

 The Vikings officially confirmed the signings of offensive tackle Rashod Hill, defensive tackle Dalvin Tomlinson and linebacker Nick Vigil.

-Per his agent on Twitter, the Vikings are also bringing back wide receiver Chad Beebe on a one-year deal.
+The team also announced Wednesday it’s bringing back wide receiver Chad Beebe on a one-year deal.

 SIGNINGS SO FAR